 Text messaging has seen triple-digit adoption in just the last two years alone and had exploded into the API economy.
 Alongside the evolving nature of the experience, SMS will offer.
-Another avenue that it is starting to resonate is just how much utility messaging serves as an app feature in everyday life.
+Another avenue that it is starting to resonate with product usage concepts is how much utility SMS messaging serves as an app feature in everyday life.
 Like when you’re trying to connect with your uber driver or when you want to get a digital receipt for a recent purchase.
 SMS is definitely going to be around for a while because it works and any application can leverage the opportunities it can create.

 That sure is a lot of messages going back and forth.
 Any mathematicians out there?